ivalaginja/babycat/_pages/parts-list.md

 already have, we just include the [Laptops](#laptops) section as a reminder.

 The [Frame box](#frame-box) and [Transportation case](#transportation-case) sections are optional.
-The former lists the parts required to build a solid frame with acrylic sheets for protection, the latter lists solid transportation case that allows you to take your baby coronagraph on adventures.
+The former lists the parts required to build a solid frame with acrylic sheets for protection, the latter lists a sturdy transportation case that allows you to take your baby coronagraph on adventures.

 ## Optical Components